 Try a new route across London…

 Heading further south, did you know you can explore areas including Croydon by the London Tram?
-From our upcoming development, Vertikal in Croydon, you can get to Wimbledon within half an hour.
+With a tram stop on the doorstep of our development, Aspect Croydon, you can get to Wimbledon within half an hour.

-And coming soon, the new Elizabeth Line promises fantastic connectivity across London – helping people to explore from east to west and into greater London.
-Our developments Oaklands Rise, The Kiln Works, Royal Albert Wharf, Dockside at Millharbour and Woolwich Reach are all within walking distance of the new stations.
+The new Elizabeth Line promises fantastic connectivity across London – helping people to explore from east to west and into greater London.
+Our developments The Perfume Factory is a 12 minute walk from Acton Main Line, while Castle and Victoria in SW1E, Goodluck Hope in E14, Indigo House, Royal Albert Wharf and Woolwich Reach in E16 are all within cycling distance of the new stations.

 Elizabeth Line, London